Deep Dive into C/C++ Compilation and Linking: Introduction

 return extern_var + extern_func();

-Think about the table above.
-If you find anything confusing, feel free to search for more information to understand it.
+Take a moment to review the table above.
+If you find anything confusing, feel free to search for explanations to help you understand it.

 How the C Compiler Views Our Files

-Whether you are using Apple Clang, GNU GCC, or Microsoft's MSVC, they are all compilers, and their main job, as you can see, is to convert C files from human-readable text (spaghetti code excepted) into something the computer can understand.
+Whether you are using Apple Clang, GNU GCC, or Microsoft MSVC, they are all compilers.
+As you have seen, their main job is to convert C files from human-readable text (excluding "mountain-sea" code) into something the computer can understand.
 The compiler outputs the result as an object file.
-On UNIX platforms, these object files usually have an .o suffix; on Windows platforms, they have an .obj suffix.
+On UNIX platforms, these object files usually have an .o suffix; on Windows, they have a .obj suffix.

-Interestingly, circling back to our main topic, our object files ultimately generate at least the following two parts in terms of content:
+Interestingly, circling back to our main topic, our object files ultimately generate at least these two sections:

-• Machine code: Machine code is specific instructions made up of 0s and 1s that the computer can understand.
+- Machine code: Machine code consists of specific instructions made of zeros and ones that the computer can understand.

-• Data evolved from global variables: These correspond to the definitions of global variables in the C file (for initialized global variables, the initial values must also be stored in the object file).
+- Data from global variables: These correspond to the definitions of global variables in the C file (for initialized global variables, the initial values must also be stored in the object file).

-What I'm telling you is—it knows about this, but C/C++ compiled languages allow you to have only declarations without definitions during compilation!
-I must emphasize this useful but troublesome feature again: C/C++ compiled languages allow you to have only declarations without definitions during compilation!
-So when is the final verdict made on whether you intentionally placed these definitions elsewhere, or if you carelessly omitted them?
-The answer is the next stage: linking.
-We'll discuss that later; for now, let's keep our focus on the compilation stage.
+I will tell you this: it knows, but C/C++ compiled languages allow you to have only declarations during compilation without requiring implementations!
+I must emphasize this useful yet troublesome feature again: C/C++ compiled languages allow you to have only declarations during compilation without requiring implementations!
+So, when is this issue adjudicated to determine whether you intentionally placed these implementations elsewhere or simply carelessly omitted them?
+The answer is in the next stage: linking.
+We will discuss that later; for now, let's keep our focus on the compilation stage.

-How do we verify what we discussed above using the resulting object file?
-It's simple; let's just use our nm tool to analyze it.
+How do we verify the content discussed above using the resulting executable file?
+It is simple; we just take our nm tool and analyze it.
 Come on, give it a try:

 [charliechen@Charliechen linkers]$ nm -f sysv demo.o